 My Global Thoughts

 And that is kind of what I really want to talk about right now.
 Language.
 Or lack thereof.
 I don't know of any way to put this other than bluntly, so please don't take offense.
-But, I want to just say it out loud and then explain my perspective on this issue.
+But I want to just say it out loud and then explain my perspective on this issue.

-I know as Americans, we do not like pressing 1 for English.
+I know that as Americans, we do not like pressing 1 for English.
 Do you hear what I am saying?
 A lot of you complain.
-This is America, why do I have to press 1 to hear my own my own language?
+This is America, why do I have to press 1 to hear my own language?
 Why don't others just learn English?
 And on and on.
 You know who you are.
 You've said it before.
 And guess what?
-I think I even have said it a time or two.
+I think I have even said it a time or two.
 Way back in the day, way back before I began to travel the globe.
 However, I don't feel that way any longer.
 Not even a little bit.
 Traveling has changed my life, my perspective, my attitude.
-And it has made me a kinder gentler person.
+And it has made me a kinder, gentler person.
 At least that's what I'd like to believe about myself.

 Those are just a few (a very few) of my global thoughts.
 I'm in the mood, especially lately, for a kinder world.
 And as I plan my next trip abroad, I am praying, even as I type, that someone, somewhere is taking pity on this American and printing out a simple sign for me--in English.